 11 years since she first graced the famous stage, Amy MacDonald returns to play a special benefit gig for the Sunday Mail’s 7 Nights Sessions, with proceeds going to music therapy charity Nordoff Robbins.

 Dream On, 4th of July, Down By The Water were next before title track of the latest album release, Woman of The World.
-MacDonald was giving her all and the crowd were loving it, the wee stories between songs raising the spirits and going down well.
+MacDonald was giving her all and the crowd was loving it, the wee stories between songs raising the spirits and going down well.

-A wee surprise inclusion was a rousing cover of The Corries adopted national anthem, Flower Of Scotland, which the fans loved.
+A wee surprise inclusion was a rousing cover of The Corries adopted a national anthem, Flower Of Scotland, which the fans loved.
 Also covered was Dancing In The Dark, the Springsteen classic.
 Life In A Beautiful Light and debut single Poison Prince ended the show.